timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

   watch -n 1 kubectl get service.serving.knative.dev product-service
 ```

-In addiiton to monitoring the supply chain in the terminal we can also monitor in the Tanzu Developer Portal.
+In addition to monitoring the supply chain in the terminal, we can also monitor in the Tanzu Developer Portal.
 ```dashboard:open-url
 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/supply-chain/host/{{ session_namespace }}/product-service
 ```

-After the supply chain completes you will see the logs of the `product-service` application stream to the terminal and you will see the Delivery step marked as completed in the Tanzu Developer Portal.
+After the supply chain completes, you will see the logs of the `product-service` application stream to the terminal, and you will see the Delivery step marked as completed in the Tanzu Developer Portal.

 ![Delivery Tanzu Developer Portal](../images/delivery-tap-gui.png)

-At this point the application is up and running so we can test it out by making a request to the `/api/v1/products` endpoint.
+At this point, the application is up and running so we can test it out by making a request to the `/api/v1/products` endpoint.

 ```terminal:interrupt
 session: 2